joellacarman/joellacarman.github.io/_posts/2022-03-15-plan-your-vote.md

 The result is a simple page that thoughtfully provides critical information.

-The project was promoted widely on the site, on television, and even in outdoor advertising.
+The project was promoted widely on the site, on television, and outdoor advertising.
 Some of the promotion was in-house.

 I crafted this background on short notice for automated graphics my colleague put together with Puppeteer.
 The site design is fairly sparse.
-This background leverages the type and color of the original to create something new but related.
+This background leverages the type and color of the original to create something new but related, inviting users to return to a site they trust.

 ![Twitter graphic showcasing background](/assets/newer/tw_en_pyv.jpg)